Stock Research

 Source: RHP

-In 2024, only around 2% of Indian households used online home services, compared to over 50% in the US and 21% in China, highlighting high growth potential in the industry.
+In CY2024, approximately 2% of households in India used online home services, compared to over 50% in the United States and approximately 21% in China.

 Overall, the Indian home services industry comprises three types of players: